artsy/artsy.github.io/_posts/2016-08-27-Milestone-on-OSS-by-Default.markdown

 ### Team

 We needed to move all the team members to using the OSS version of our apps.
 This is a little bit complicated as [we work from forks][forks].
-[Roop][roop], an engineer on the web team created a "Force OSS Dance Script" ( sidenote: [his site][roop] is worth a visit, 15 years of interesting maps. )
+[Roop][roop], an engineer on the web team, created a "Force OSS Dance Script" ( sidenote: [his site][roop] is worth a visit, there's 15 years of interesting maps. )

 ```sh
 ## RENAME THE OLD REPO